theodi/lease-prototype/README.md

+# ⚠️ Work in Progress

+> **Warning:** This READNE is a work in progress.
+Most of it is AI generated and has yet to be fully checked for error.

 # 🏠 Lease Lnegth Finder Tool

 A web application for exploring UK government lease data.
 Built with Node.js, Express, MongoDB, and OpenAI for intelligent data interactions.